-1. Visit Caste of Good Hope, the Oldest Building in South Africa
+1. Visit Castle of Good Hope, the Oldest Building in South Africa

 At just over 350 years old, it is the oldest surviving building in South Africa!
 The Castle’s predecessor was a fort made of clay, which needed constant repairs.
 This later structure (built between 1666 and 1679) is far sounder – built with a hard shell based concrete and stone mined from Robben Island and has survived over three and a half centuries of harsh sun and wind.

-2. See a miniature canon loaded and fired in the Caste of Good Hope’s Courtyard.
+2. See a miniature canon loaded and fired in the Castle of Good Hope’s Courtyard.

 On certain days (check the website for times and dates) you can watch a miniature canon being fired.
 There was a short talk and we watched how the canon was loaded.
 Cover your ears because it goes off with an almighty bang.